dpmin7/technical-experiment/experiment5/experiment5.md

-# Experiment 5: SDR and antennae connection recovery experiment
+# Experiment 1: SDR and antennae connection recovery experiment

 ## Results and recommendations
-TO-DO: record here the partial or final conclusions and results of the technical experiment.
+As of the initial phase of the experiment, it has been confirmed that when the SDR and antenna are physically connected and functioning properly, the `dump1090` program runs without error and successfully feeds data to ADSBHub.
+This establishes the baseline for normal operation, which will be used to verify the effectiveness of the recovery mechanism in later phases of the experiment.

 ## Objective
 The objective of this experiment is to determine whether it is possible to automatically detect a physical failure (e.g., disconnection or malfunction) in the SDR or antenna and recover from it by:
-- stopping the `dump1090` program and ADSBHub feeding script when a failure is detected, and
+- stopping the `dump1090` program when a failure is detected, and
 - restarting `dump1090` and resuming feeding to ADSBHub once the hardware connection is restored.

 This will help increase the robustness and availability of the ADS-B data feeder system running on Raspberry Pi 5.

 ## Status
-Planned
+In Progress

 ## Expected outcomes
-- Automatic shutdown of `dump1090` and ADSBHub feeding when SDR or antenna is physically disconnected or fails
+- Automatic shutdown of `dump1090` when SDR or antenna is physically disconnected or fails
-- Automatic restart of `dump1090` and resumption of data feeding to ADSBHub when the issue is resolved
+- Automatic recovery and restart of `dump1090` and resumption of data feeding to ADSBHub when the issue is resolved
 - Optional: a script or monitoring service prototype implementing the above behavior

 ## Resources required